Linking IT Outsourcing with Business Strategy

 Meeting Specific Needs That Integrate Easily

 It is true that IT firms selling a software product, a modifiable software template, or even a software development process tend to treat their clients more like a ‘customer’ than a ‘partner’.

 David Kocs explains the difference between TDK and these firms: “We will not have a killer app that we need to sell you.
 We don't have a software template that addresses most of the functionality you need and then develop the rest.
-We design applications that meet all your specific IT needs and are easily integrated with other systems you may have in place.”
+We design applications that meet all your specific business needs and are easily integrated with other systems you may have in place.”

 Kristin Tucker says this is why TDK “starts by first learning about a company - its operations, processes and goals - because with a business-first approach, better IT solutions just naturally follow.”

-Thus we agree with David Wright when he says “IT projects should not have buyers and sellers; they should have teams of business and IT people working together to reach a common goal”, even in the context of IT project outsourcing.
-Sure, TDK may miss out on some projects because it recommends an ideal solution which will work right the first time as opposed to a cookie cutter solution which costs less, but we are interested in creating long term mutually beneficial business relationships over generating short term sales.
+Outsourcing software development can be a beneficial option for clients in many scenarios.
+IT projects should have teams of business and IT people collaborating to reach a common goal.
+Sure, TDK may miss out on some projects because it recommends an ideal solution which will work right the first time as opposed to a cookie cutter solution which costs less.
+But TDK is interested in creating long term, mutually beneficial business relationships rather than generating short term sales.